gulpsome/beverage/README.md

 gulp help #or just $ gulp
 ```

-This is the default `gulp` task.
-Override with a custom default according to preference.
+Help is the default `gulp` task.
+Create a `’default’` task to change that.

 Here is an example output: